dkargin/screeps-bot/docs/main.md

 # TODO #
 1. upgrader corp
-	- find best storage location
+	- find best location for logistics center:
+		- calculate distance map for each logistic object
+		- pick a point with least sum of a distances
 	- mark rail spots from logistics center
 	- calculate upgrader spots
 1. population management.
 Tier upgrades and creep renewal